T20 World Cup: Hopeful India fans seek final redemption in Ahmedabad

 Watching your team lift a trophy on the grandest stage is a dream for many fans, and Hyderabad-based Praketh Reddy is no different.

 “I want to experience how it feels to watch India win the World Cup,” he said.
-“Singing our anthem – Vande Mataram – with a 100,000-strong crowd will be incredible.
+“Singing our national song — Vande Mataram — with a 100,000-strong crowd will be incredible.
 If we win, the post-match celebrations will go on late … I don’t think I’ll make it back to my hotel until about 3am!”

 For Biswas, the final also carries a personal significance: it falls a day after his birthday, and a victory would be the sweetest present.